OziOcb/risk-ledger-assignment/README.md

 # Risk Ledger Frontend Code Exercise

+# Live Demo
+You can see this project in action by clicking [here](https://risk-ledger-assignment.netlify.app/)

+&nbsp;

 # Code Exercise
 If you don’t have any existing code you can show us, we’ve put together a code exercise for you to complete in your own time.
 We would like you to build a frontend single-page application, using any modern web framework of your choice.
 Your app should use the  [Spotify Web API](https://developer.spotify.com/documentation/web-api/)  to meet the below requirements, using the Implicit Grant Flow described within the documentation for authentication.